img-terrorism

 “During my lifetime I have dedicated myself to this struggle of the African people.
 I have fought against white domination, and I have fought against black domination.
 I have cherished the ideal of a democratic and free society in which all persons live together in harmony and with equal opportunities.”
 Nelson Mandela

 Terrorism has existed before the dawn of recorded history.
 Human nature has not changed, however, three interlocking trends have significantly changed the nature and the degree of threat.
 The globalization of commerce, travel, and information transfer puts economic disparities and ideological competition in sharp light and facilitates cooperative aggression by far-flung but like-minded conspirators.
 September 11, 2001, is one result and probably a warning for times to come.
 It perhaps would not be an exaggeration to state that these fast-evolving trends together constitute a clear danger to the security of civilization.
+A robust counter-narrative is needed to address these evolving threats.

 The assent of religious fundamentalism as an aggrieved competitor with the market economic, democratic and secular trends of modernity and the privatization of WMDs putting the potential of macro terrorist acts into the hands of small groups and even individuals.
+A strategic counter-narrative can play a crucial role in mitigating these risks.

 According to conservative estimates of the World Bank, nearly half the adult population of Pakistan can’t read and net primary enrollment remains the lowest in South Asia.
 Experts say the system suffers from inadequate government investment, corruption, lack of institutional capacity, poor curriculum and teachers who garner interpretations that instill intolerance.
 Exploiting these weaknesses, terror groups offer free education to impoverished Pakistani children, where they can recruit and indoctrinate the next generation.

-Since 2002, the United States Agency for International Development (USAID) has invested over $682 million to reform Pakistan\’s education system.
+Since 2002, the United States Agency for International Development (USAID) has invested over $682 million to reform Pakistan’s education system.
 In September 2009, the US Congress approved a new bill authorizing $1.5 billion a year in non-military aid for the next five years starting in 2010.
 While the bill does not earmark a specific amount for education, it is authorized to provide assistance in educational reform.
 The incumbent government disengaged from USAID influence and effectively introduced its own educational reforms by proffering a uniform curriculum, teachers oversight, taking Madrasas under Ministry of Education (earlier efforts were made to bring it under Ministry of Interior) and increasing the budget to PKR 97.15 billion (2019).

 Though the stats clearly point towards the rise of terrorism incidents due to the presence of large educational vacuum yet according to NACTA, since 2001, as post effect of 9/11 incident and subsequent ‘War against Terror,’ terrorism’s impact reached its peak in 2010, gulping 2061 precious lives in 2010.
 They took a nosedive in 2014, as a result of Operation Zarb-e-Azb and NAP.
 In 2015, terrorism incidents declined up to 45% and declined from an average of almost 5 per day (2014) to 1 per day (2017).